mitranim/stylific/src-docs/html/components.md

 # sf-tabset

 `sf-tabset` is a tabbed panel.
 Like most other stateful components, it relies on the `:checked` hack with hidden inputs.

-**Note**: Safari 8 appears to have a bug related to the `:checked`-based selector used for tab body: it fails to fully detect the state change until a tab is clicked twice.
-Until this is fixed, you may want to supplement this by using `.active` on labels.
-See this [example](examples/active-switch/).
+You can also [patch](examples/javascript/) it with JS to skip the need for inputs.

 ```html
 <sf-tabset theme="text-accent">